Skip to main content

 Restart the stack

-Bring the stack down and back up to apply the new nginx config and the override file:
+Bring the stack down and back up to apply the new nginx config.
+For a standard single-file Compose run, Docker Compose auto-loads the generated docker-compose.override.yml:

 docker compose up -d